 Qromis: Ready For Business

-As the GaN market gathers momentum, Qromis is serving up fab-friendly substrates and epi-wafers to ease device manufacture.
+As the GaN market gathers momentum, Qromis is serving up fab-friendly substrates and epi-wafers to ease device manufacture, reports Rebecca Pool.

 For starters, the fabless, wide bandgap materials business has just received an undisclosed investment from The Mirai Creation Fund, led by Japan-based investors SPARX.

-At the same time, it has also signed a licensing agreement with Shin-Etsu Chemical, a Japan-based Silicon wafer and materials manufacturer, to manufacture substrates and epi wafers for GaN power/RF electronics, LED devices and more.
+At the same time, it has also signed a licensing agreement with Shin-Etsu Chemical, a Japan-based silicon wafer and materials manufacturer, to produce substrates and epiwafers for GaN power/RF electronics, LED devices and more.

 “We've developed this unique CMOS fab-friendly substrate technology that is scalable and stress-matched to GaN,” he says.
 “It sounds simple but it's taken years of development and investment.”